Fronteers 2010 speakers

 Jeremy Keith

 Jeremy is an Irish web developer living in Brighton, England where he works with the web consultancy firm Clearleft.
-He has written two books, DOM Scripting and Bulletproof Ajax, but what he really wants to do is direct.
+He has written three books, DOM Scripting, Bulletproof Ajax and HTML5 For Web Designers, but what he really wants to do is direct.
 His latest project is Huffduffer, a service for creating podcasts of found sounds.
 When he’s not making websites, Jeremy plays bouzouki in the band Salter Cane.
 His loony bun is fine benny lava.

 Brad Neuberg